influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/_index.md

 InfluxDB 2.0 is currently available for macOS and Linux.
 Docker images, ARM builds, and Windows builds are not currently available, but are planned for subsequent releases.

-{{% note %}}
-#### Hold off if using Docker
-If you're running InfluxDB 1.8 in Docker, don't upgrade to InfluxDB 2.0 yet.
-We are working on the upgrade process for InfluxDB Docker containers.
-{{% /note %}}

 ### Continuous queries
 Continuous queries are replaced by **tasks** in InfluxDB 2.0.